With the way the media twists today’s news, it’s becoming increasingly easy to lose sight of the things that are important in this world.

 As a man born in Nigeria, Africa, where most families who begin poor stay poor due to bad leadership, seeing the ambition-oriented style of American culture, shocked me (and still does today).

-I constantly find myself thankful that I could immigrate to the US and have the opportunity to pursue a life of comfort for myself, my family, and my loved ones, and most importantly, having the opportunity to give back to local communities in the US and Nigeria.
+I constantly find myself thankful I could immigrate to the US and have the opportunity to pursue a life of comfort for myself, my family, and my loved ones, and most importantly, having the opportunity to give back to local communities in the US and Nigeria.

 In Nigeria, that freedom, unfortunately, doesn’t exist for everyone.
 If your family is in the lower class when you are born, that means it has likely been poor for many years and will remain poor for many years more because of bad leadership.
 Something can be done.